When it comes to sex and girls, the Boy and I used to have a “don’t ask, don’t tell” policy.

 The Ginger slips down the hall without any directions.
 She’s obviously been this way before and the Boy follows her.

-The Bear would have jumped up and run into the room with a ton of questions.
+The wife would have jumped up and run into the room with a ton of questions.
 I went back to typing and turned up the TV.

-I write a couple of emails (10 minutes tops) when the girl emerged, and quickly moved to the door.
+I wrote a couple of emails (10 minutes tops) when the girl emerged, and quickly moved to the door.
 The Boy followed, said goodbye in the driveway and came back in.

 “Who’s the stripper?”
 I ask.